Zlatá Idka

 Zlatá Idka (Goldeneidten; Aranyida) is a village and municipality in Košice-okolie District in the Košice Region of eastern Slovakia.

 History

 In historical records, the village was first mentioned in 1349 (Ida) when German miners (cives et hospites ac montani de eadem Ida) established here for overworking local gold and silver mines.

 Geography

 The village lies at an altitude of 668 m and covers an area of 16.87 km2.
 It has a population of 401 people.

-Ethnicity

-The population is almost entirely Slovak in ethnicity.